allegheny-college-cmpsc-100-fall-2019/practical-03/README.md

 - [ ] One (1) `main` method
 - [ ] Three (3) puzzle pieces (`Pieces` object methods) to reorder

-At his most glorious, he should look like this:
+At its most glorious, the Gator Wizard's puzzle should look like this:

 ```
                              ##/*###